 - Uninvolved/Neglectful parenting

-As you might imagine, each of these parenting styles is marked by distinctive patterns of behavior and communication.
-These parenting styles can play an important role in early childhood development as well as development in later childhood, adolescence, and even into adulthood.
+As you might imagine, each of these parenting styles is marked by distinctive behavior and communication patterns.
+These parenting styles can play an important role in early childhood development and development in later childhood, adolescence, and even into adulthood.

-Each style can leave a mark on how a child develops, so it is important for parents to understand how their styles might impact their children.
-By learning a little more about parenting styles, you can better understand your strengths and weaknesses as a parent.
+Each style can leave a mark on how a child develops, so parents need to understand how their styles might impact their children.
+By learning more about parenting styles, you can better understand your strengths and weaknesses as a parent.